Security-Onion-Solutions/securityonion-docs/soup.rst

 If necessary, ``soup`` will update itself and then ask you to run ``soup`` again.
 Once ``soup`` is fully updated, it will then check for other updates.
 This includes Security Onion version updates, Security Onion hotfixes, and operating system (OS) updates.

-After running ``soup`` or rebooting a Security Onion node, it may take a few minutes for services to display an ``OK`` status when running ``so-status``.
+After running ``soup`` or rebooting a Security Onion node, it may take a few minutes for services to display an ``OK`` status when running :ref:`so-status`.
 This may be due to the intial on-boot :ref:`salt` highstate running.
 If services do not appear to be fully up and running within 15 minutes, try running the following command:

 ::